 Trauma held in the hips can feel like soreness, tightness, tenderness, or pulling.
 Everybody’s traumas and experiences are unique, so seeking the guidance of a trauma therapist who can customize your treatment is a good idea.
 If therapy is not available to you, though, there are other options.

 Here are 4 simple ways to help you release trauma held in your hips

 1. Bring awareness to another area of your body

 “If my client is starting to feel a lot of tension in their hips while I’m doing work with them, then I may ask them to bring attention to a non-activated part in their body—and that can begin to loosen the hips,” says Clark-Faler.
 “It might be having them stand and do types of different pelvic movements.
 It might actually be having them press energy into the wall.
 It might be wringing a towel: three times one way, three times the other way.”

 2. Swing your hands

-Particularly if you’re having a hard time setting boundaries (perhaps in the form of taking on too much or caring for others before yourself), Clark-Faler suggests naturally swinging your hands north and south, and then doing the same thing east and west.
+Particularly if you’re having a hard time setting boundaries (perhaps in the form of taking on too much or caring for others before yourself), Clark-Faler suggests the somatic exercise of naturally swinging your hands north and south, and then doing the same thing east and west.
 “Then I say, ‘Okay, you feel that swing, just that natural swing back and forth with your hands?
 That right there is a boundary.’
 So it’s just helping them become more conscious of this energetic boundary around their body.”

 “What’s preventing you from being active—from expressing yourself in the way that your body wants to express?” asks Clark-Faler.
 One way to figure this out is to engage in simple dance movements.
 Close the blinds (or not) in your living room, put on a feel-good song, and let your body move softly and freely, without audience or judgment.